The New Zealand Book Council's Writers Files

 The New Zealand Society of Authors (NZSA) offers a number of useful publications about writing and publishing.
 Some are published by the Society, others are generally available but are offered at discounted rates to members.
 Most of the publications are available to non-members, but members do get discounted prices.

-You can visit the Society's website at www.authors.org.nz
+You can visit the Society's online shop to browse these publications.

 In addition to their publications, NZSA provide a number of services for writers.
-Their monthly newsletter, The Author, available at most public libraries, gives details of their activities and the resources they have available for members.
+Read more here.

 - Creative Hub Short Writing & Publishing Courses